 I once managed Customer Research for a financial institution client.

 We were doing quarterly surveys of home loan customers.
-Four consecutive quarterly surveys told us that a person in the department was a stone-cold six letter word.
+Four consecutive quarterly surveys told us that a person in the department was a stone-cold five-letter word.
 Fully one-third of the respondents complained this employee was abusing customers calling with questions about the status of their loan.
 Some of the respondents were customers.
 Others were Realtors.
 Some of the respondents were so angry they included their contact information in the survey reply, pointedly asking for a response from management.

 The question is: after four consecutive quarterly surveys, why is that employee still in that position?